 We had the run of the place, but the main events were held in the “Los Angeles Room” – a 2000 seat ballroom that has a lot of history.
 In 1967, 1300 LAPD clashed with about 10,000 Vietnam War demonstrators as President Johnson campaigned at a Democratic fundraiser at the hotel in this very same room!
 There are pictures on the wall of all the past presidents that have stayed there and you can feel it.
 Its definitely old school.

-The house also provided a Yamaha PM5D, which I quickly designated as the monitor console.
+The house also provided a Yamaha PM5D which worked just fine for our monitors.
 I’m an Avid guy and I wanted at least a Profile for FOH.
 But instead I got the SC48.

 It was my first time using the SC48 and I gotta say, I loved it.
 Its a bit more compact then the D-show I’m used to, but it sounded great!
 I was able to configure the whole show here at home and email the system tech my file which he loaded in and setup (while I was sleeping) the night before.
 He was able to eq and delay all the outputs for the different speaker systems and I configured the record/broadcast setup (FOH mix plus audience mics) and routed it totally digital via the built in firewire interface to my MacPro running ProTools LE, with my mastering plugs on the inserts and it was da bomb.
 I bought my ilok, loaded my plugs into the SC48 from a flash drive in 10 minutes and everything worked flawlessly.
 This Venue system is a joy to work on.